A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Choice-Based Competitive Facility Location

-In most of the literature, it is assumed that a finite number of customers $n \in N$, each described by a matrix of \textit{observed} attributes $A_n$, form the population.
-The relation of customer $n$ to alternative $c$ is specified by a vector $a_{nc}$ of features (e.g., the distance from the facility, or a level of appreciation of their service) and by a vector of coefficients $\beta$.
-Using the above notation, $v_c(\theta)$ can then be expressed as the linear function $v_c(\theta=A_n) = a_{nc}^T \beta$.
-The distribution of $\theta$ is thus given by the empirical distribution of the matrices $A_n$.
-To use machine learning terminology, this interpretation underlies a \textit{conditional}, or \textit{discriminative} perspective on the attributes of the customers.
-In other words, the observed set of customers is considered fixed instead of being seen as a random sample drawn from a probability distribution.

-For the sake of generality, the notation adopted in this paper instead proposes a \textit{generative} perspective, in which all the attributes of the customers and, eventually, their associated coefficients, are modeled as (possibly degenerate) random variables.
-The general maximum capture problem can therefore be written as the problem of maximizing the expected probability of capture with respect to the joint distribution of the random vector $\theta$,
+In most of the literature, it is assumed that the population is composed of a finite number of customers $n \in N$, each described by observed attributes $\boldsymbol{\theta}^n$.
+In this context, the distribution of $\boldsymbol{\theta}$ is given by the empirical distribution of the observations $\boldsymbol{\theta}^n$.
+In machine learning terminology, this interpretation underlies a \textit{conditional}, or \textit{discriminative} perspective on the attributes of the customers.
+In other words, the observed set of customers is considered fixed instead of being seen as a random sample drawn from an underlying probability distribution.
+For the sake of generality, the notation adopted in this paper instead proposes a \textit{generative} perspective, in which all of the customers' attributes are modeled as random variables.
+The problem can then be stated as maximizing the expected market share $F:2^D \rightarrow [0,1]$ based on the joint distribution of the random vectors $\boldsymbol{\theta}, \boldsymbol{\beta}$, and $\boldsymbol{\varepsilon}$.
+Assuming continuous probability distributions, it can be expressed as follows: